-Monira’s research delves into the multifaceted effects of policies related to reproductive health, HIV/AIDS treatment, substance use, and the Covid-19 pandemic on health outcomes, healthcare accessibility, and family dynamics.
-Her scholarly work has been accepted in journals such as American Economic Journal: Economic Policy and Review of Economics of the Household, and featured in media outlets including Time and The Atlanta Voice.
-Before starting her PhD, Monira worked as a research associate at the Centre for Policy Dialogue, CPD.
+Monira’s work has been published in journals such as American Economic Journal: Economic Policy and Review of Economics of the Household and has also been featured in media outlets including Time, Brookings and The Atlanta Voice.
+Before starting her PhD, Monira worked as a research associate at the Centre for Policy Dialogue (CPD).

 Georgia State University